DafidTheProphet/campaign/content/2. Mechanics/Cultivation System/Paths of Cultivation/Guiding Palm Sect.md

 ## External Path Technique: Interposing Hand

-- You spend 4 qi points to manifest a ghostly hand in front of your opponent.
+- As an action, you spend 4 qi points to manifest a ghostly hand in front of your opponent.
 For 1 minute, when that foe makes a melee or ranged attack, their attack roll must be greater than your cultivation DC or the attack misses, regardless of the target’s AC.
 They may use an action to make a contested cultivation check to dispel this construct.
 You may only have 1 interposing hand active at a time.

+## Path Law: Laminar Grace

+- You gain immunity to being grappled, restrained, or knocked prone unless you choose to be.
+- Once per round, when an enemy uses a reaction, legendary action, or bonus action, you may immediately take a special bonus action (even if you've already used one this turn).
+You may:
+	- Use the Harmonious Wave Technique
+	- Take the Dodge, Disengage, or Help action